scalameta/sbt-native-image/readme.md

 5. Create a GitHub release and see the binary get uploaded as assets to the release page.

-**Help wanted**: it would be lovely to add support for Windows as well.
-If you know how to accomplish this, please consider contributing!.

 ## Comparison with sbt-native-packager

 The sbt-native-packager plugin provides similar support to generate native-image